AI Automation/Healthcare

 Most importantly, passing Patient Health Information (PHI) through a generic, multi-tenant cloud platform is a significant HIPAA compliance risk.
 Without a Business Associate Agreement (BAA) and a clear data-handling policy, you cannot guarantee the security of patient data moving between your website and your PMS.

-For PDF or scanned intake forms, we build a document processing pipeline.
-An AWS Lambda function triggers when a file is uploaded.
-It uses an OCR library to extract raw text and sends it to the Claude 3 Sonnet API.
-A specific prompt instructs the model to return structured JSON containing patient details.
-Pydantic models then validate this data, ensuring every field, like a birthdate or insurance ID, perfectly matches the PMS format.
-This entire process finishes in under 8 seconds.
+For handling PDF or scanned intake forms, Syntora would design and implement a document processing pipeline.
+An AWS Lambda function would trigger when a file is uploaded.
+This function would use an OCR library to extract raw text and send it to the Claude 3 Sonnet API.
+A specific prompt would instruct the model to return structured JSON containing key patient details.
+Pydantic models would then validate this data, ensuring every field, such as a birthdate or insurance ID, aligns perfectly with your PMS format.

-This core logic is packaged into a FastAPI service and deployed on Vercel.
-When a patient submits a form, it hits the secure API endpoint, which processes the data and makes a direct call to your PMS API to create the patient record.
-We use a Supabase Postgres database to log every transaction and any errors, providing a complete audit trail.
-The average time from form submission to a new patient record appearing in your PMS is under 900ms.
+This core logic would be packaged into a FastAPI service and deployed, for instance, on Vercel or within your existing cloud environment.
+When a patient submits a form, it would hit this secure API endpoint, which processes the data and makes a direct call to your PMS API to create the patient record.

 Our Claude API and OCR pipeline reads, extracts, and validates new patient forms automatically.
 Your front desk staff can stop manual data entry.